 A good starting point to assess what kind of privacy agreements are necessary is to complete this checklist and see whether the VU and the third party are joint controllers.
 If they are joint controllers, a joint controller agreement needs to be signed; you can obtain a model agreement from the FGB Privacy Champion.
 You should also consider where the research data will be collected from and stored because if all data are maintained externally by the third party and the PhD candidate is employed by that third party, generally no joint controller or data sharing agreements are required.
 However, if the third party has no facilities for maintaining the data long-term after the research project is complete (namely for archiving the research data) data may need to be transferred to the VU at which point a data sharing agreement and potentially a joint controller agreement will be necessary.
 You can contact IXA for help with drawing up a data sharing agreement.

 This document addresses how to assess the privacy risks of the data that will be shared with a student and what the best workplace options for your student are based on the privacy risk level.
 If, for example, a VU work station is not feasible for your student, see whether the data that the student will use can be modified to reduce the privacy risks.
-If you need tips on how to go about modifying the data to reduce the privacy risks contact the FGB Research Data Officer.

 If the student will be conducting research under the sole supervision of the VU and there isn’t another third party (e.g. a hospital, long-term care centre, physiotherapy clinic etc.) involved in the data collection, then a confidentiality agreement can be obtained from your department or section head.
 He or she can also sign this agreement on behalf of the Director of Operations for the Faculty.
 If all data collection and data storage will take place at the location of a third party, and the only role for the VU is to provide supervision for the research internship, then the third party is responsible for setting up a confidentiality agreement with the student.